AlexandreFoley/CEC-Daemon/readme.md

 -  activate the service.

 # TODO
+- Make all the function that expect strings in pyCECclient robust to bad input.
+Must protect libCEC from it for better stability.
-- improve the situation regarding files and working directory. currently "hardcoded" just after the import statements of cecdaemon
+- improve the situation regarding files and working directory. currently "hardcoded" just after the import statements of cecdaemon.py
+- Make the installation robust and easy.
+That is probably the hardest thing to do for that project and I might never do it.

+## License
+copyright 2021 Alexandre Foley (alexandre.foley@usherbrooke.ca)

+The source files of this project are licensed under the GNU General Public License See LICENSE file in the project root for full license information.